Mannyvv/code-jam-site-test/docs/core.md

 # Core
-To bring everything together, we have multiple front-end components that work together to seamlessly work with each input method.
+To bring everything together, we have multiple front-end components that allow each input method to work with the front end seamlessly.

 ## WPM Testing Page
 The Words Per Minute (WPM) testing page is initialized in `wpm_testing.py`.
 This creates a general user interface frame that the input view and the input method are injected into and displayed.